Oneworld: 2009–2011: New recruits and expansion

-2012–present: The second big expansion
+2012–2021: The second big expansion

 On 11 June 2012, SriLankan Airlines became Oneworld's latest member-elect, on the sidelines of the IATA World Air Transport Summit in Beijing.
-Cathay Pacific is serving SriLankan Airlines as its sponsor through its alliance implementation programme.
+Cathay Pacific was SriLankan Airlines' sponsor through its alliance implementation programme.
 Its membership implementation was expected to take around 18 months.
-On 1 May 2014, SriLankan Airlines became a full-member of the alliance making it the first airline in the Indian subcontinent to join any alliance.
+On 1 May 2014, SriLankan Airlines became a full member of the alliance, making it the first airline in the Indian subcontinent to join any alliance.

 On 8 October 2012, Qatar Airways became a member-elect of Oneworld.
 Qatar Airways was one of the fastest growing airlines worldwide—adding 15 destinations in 2012 alone—and one of the most highly regarded, having been named Airline of the Year by the Skytrax independent airline quality ratings agency in both 2011 and 2012.
 The agreement to join was widely reported in the media as a coup for Oneworld, with Qatar Airways the first among the "Big Three" carriers in the Persian Gulf to sign for any global airline alliance.
 The airline joined the alliance on 30 October 2013.

 On 14 February 2013, American Airlines began plans to merge with US Airways.
 Following U.S. Federal Aviation Administration approval, the merger was completed on 9 December 2013.
 US Airways left Star Alliance on 30 March 2014, and joined Oneworld as an affiliate member the following day.

 On 7 March 2013, LATAM Airlines Group chose Oneworld as its alliance and announced that LAN subsidiary LAN Colombia plus TAM Airlines and its subsidiary TAM Paraguay would join Oneworld.
 LAN Colombia joined the alliance on 1 October 2013.

 On 31 March 2014, TAM Airlines and US Airways joined Oneworld after leaving Star Alliance on 30 March 2014.

 On 15 August 2017, Air Berlin filed for insolvency after Abu Dhabi-based Etihad Airways stopped funding the airline.
 Air Berlin subsequently left Oneworld upon entering administration and ceasing operations on 28 October 2017.

 On 1 June 2018, Oneworld introduced Oneworld Connect, a membership platform similar to Star Alliance's "Connecting Partners", with Fiji Airways as the first member effective from 5 December onwards.
+The airline's membership was upgraded to full membership from 1 April 2025.

 On 5 December 2018, Oneworld announced Royal Air Maroc as a member-elect, and the airline joined the alliance on 1 April 2020, extending the alliance's network into Africa.

-On 26 September 2019, SkyTeam member Delta Air Lines announced its plans to buy 20% of LATAM for $1.9 billion.
-This acquisition effectively removed LATAM Airlines Group from Oneworld on 1 May 2020, but the fate of Qatar Airways' 10% stake in LATAM is currently unannounced.
+On 26 September 2019, SkyTeam member Delta Air Lines announced its plans to buy 20% of LATAM for US$1.9 billion.
+On 1 January 2024, it was announced that Delta's acquisition of its 20% stake in LATAM was completed.
+LATAM Airlines Group announced that it would leave Oneworld on 1 May 2020, but the fate of Qatar Airways' 10% stake in LATAM is currently unannounced.

 On 31 March 2021, Alaska Airlines and its affiliates Alaska Horizon and Alaska SkyWest joined the alliance as member and member affiliates, respectively.